Marcel Charles Léon Cordier: 1963: meeting Dominique

 In 1963, Cordier met Dominique, who would later become his wife.
 They married in 1967 and lived for two years in northern France.
 Dominique, an accomplished painter and sculptor, signs her works under the name Mido.

 1967: first literary success

 In 1967, Cordier achieved his first literary distinction, winning the fifth prize for poetry in the Grand Prix Jeunesse organised by La Voix du Nord, whose jury was presided over by Pierre Seghers.

 1968: year of change and challenge

-In 1968, Cordier witnessed the events of May in France while preparing his final licence examination.
+In 1968, Cordier witnessed the events of May in France while preparing his final license examination.
 This year was also marked by the birth of his first son, Alain-Tristan, on 31 July, who would later become a noted specialist in African music.
 At the same time, Cordier began his master's thesis on The Visible and the Invisible in the Poetic Works of Lamartine, proposed by his professor Raphaël Molho.